-Provide the Engineer with the density profile of every sublot in the lot within one working day of the completion of each lot.
-Report the results of each density profile in accordance with Section 3076.4.2., "Reporting and Responsibilities."
+Provide the Engineer with the density profile of every sublot in the lot within 1 working day of the completion of each lot.
+Report the results of each density profile in accordance with Section 341.4.2., "Reporting and Responsibilities."

-The density profile is considered failing if it exceeds the tolerances in Table 18.
-No production or placement payment adjustments greater than 1.000 will be paid for any sublot that contains a failing density profile.
-When a hand-held thermal camera is used instead of a thermal imaging system, the Engineer will measure the density profile at least once per project.
+The density profile is considered failing if it exceeds the tolerances shown in Table 18.
+When a thermal imaging system is not used, the Engineer will measure the density profile at least once per project.
 The Engineer's density profile results will be used when available.
-The Engineer may require the Contractor to remove and replace the area in question if the area fails the density profile and has surface irregularities as defined in Section 3076.4.9.3.3.5., "Irregularities."
+The Engineer may require the Contractor to remove and replace the area in question if the area fails the density profile and has surface irregularities as defined in Section 341.4.9.3.3.6., "Irregularities."
 The sublot in question may receive a production and placement payment adjustment greater than 1.000, if applicable, when the defective material is successfully removed and replaced.

 Investigate density profile failures and take corrective actions during production and placement to eliminate the segregation.
-Suspend production if 2 consecutive density profiles fail unless otherwise approved.
+Suspend production if two consecutive density profiles fail unless otherwise approved.
 Resume production after the Engineer approves changes to production or placement methods.

-Segregation (Density Profile) Acceptance Criteria Mixture Type Maximum Allowable Density Range (Highest to Lowest) Maximum Allowable Density Range (Average to Lowest) Туре В 8.0 pcf 5.0 pcf Type C, Type D & Type F 6.0 pcf 3.0 pcf
+Segregation (Density Profile) Acceptance Criteria

+Max Allowable Max Allowable

+Mixture Type Density Range Density Range

+(highest to lowest, pcf) (average to lowest, pcf)

+DG-B 8.0 5.0

+DG-C, DG-D, and DG-F 6.0 3.0